WSU-kduncan/cicd-3120-makaylac02/README.md

   * What does it do and when?
     * GitHub secrets allows us to keep our sensitive information that is needed to be written in our repos, safe.
 So, for example, I may want to put my Docker authentication token into a GitHub secret so that it is hidden and I can use the token without a second thought.
   * Set secrets and secret names
-    * I set a TOKEN secret for my Docker token.
+    * I set DOCKER_USERNAME which contains my DockerHub username and DOCKER_PASSWORD which contains my DockerHub token.
 * Behavior of Github workflow
   * What does it do and when?
     * Github workflows are used to test, build, release, or deploy projects on Github.
 In my mind, I imagine it as a checklist.
 A way to keep organized and set a "flow of work".